Periods & body dysmorphic disorder: How PMS impacts BDD

 No magic potion will solve this issue overnight and no blog post that’s going to make you feel cured.
 Give yourself space to feel how you feel and don’t judge yourself for feeling that way.

 If left untreated, body dysmorphic disorder can significantly impact a person’s quality of life.
-The persistent negative thoughts and preoccupation with perceived flaws can lead to significant distress and social isolation.
-It can also contribute to other mental health conditions like eating disorders, obsessive compulsive disorders, major depression, social phobia and anxiety disorders.
+The persistent negative thoughts and preoccupation with perceived flaws can lead to significant distress, social phobia isolation, and other related conditions such as compulsive behaviors.
+It can also contribute to other mental health conditions like eating disorders, obsessive compulsive disorder (OCD), major depression, and social anxiety disorders.
 It is essential to seek professional help if you suspect you or someone you know may be struggling with BDD.

 pms eraser pms gummies